jenkinsci/templating-engine-plugin/docs/concepts/library-development/lifecycle-hooks.md

 # Lifecycle Hooks

-Sometimes it is necessary to trigger specific pipeline actions at certain times during pipeline execution.
+Sometimes it's necessary to trigger specific pipeline actions at certain times during pipeline execution.
 For example, if you wanted to send multiple notification types after a particular pipeline step or at the conclusion of a pipeline if the build was failure.

 JTE supports this type of Aspect Oriented Programming style event handling through annotation markers that can be placed on methods defined within library steps.